steffenad/Twitter_Sentiment_Analysis/README.md

 <br>

 ## Goal of Project
-The general goal of this project was to collect "tweets" from the Social media plattform **Twitter** of topics of current relevance and interest and to use the plain text of these messages to do **Sentiment Analysis** on it.
+The general goal of this project was to collect "tweets" from the Social media plattform **Twitter** of topics of current relevance and to use the plain text of these messages to do **Sentiment Analysis** on it.

 In a second step I have build a **Data Pipeline** on **Google Cloud** to automatize the data collection process so that I can see the latest trends refreshed automatically in my specific designed **Tableau** Dashboards.